 Students in Vancouver share the resources collected within the WSU Libraries.
-The four campuses cooperatively fund the development of the system's research collection, with a strong reliance on the Pullman libraries collections, which affords Vancouver faculty and staff access to a vast book, journal, and database collection.
-In many areas, the Vancouver clientele have access to "research level" (B) digital collections.
-The Vancouver campus librarians complement this general WSU collection by collecting books, journals, videos, and other resources at the "study" level (C1 or C2) to support Bachelors and/or Masters work.
+The four campuses cooperatively fund the development of the system's research collection, which affords Vancouver faculty and staff access to a vast book, journal, and database collection.
+In many areas, the Vancouver clientele have access to research level digital collections.
+The Vancouver campus library faculty complement this general WSU collection by collecting books, journals, videos, and other resources to support Bachelors and/or Masters work.

 The Library's mission shapes collection development priorities and complements the wider WSU holdings.
 The priorities that guide decisions are as follows: